 BARON KARL Friedrich Christian Ludwig Drais Von Sauerbronn, an officer in the Prussian army (with a name like that what else could he be?) designed and built a two-wheeler which he called the draisine (often frenchified to draisienne).
 It was similar to the celerifere but Von Sauerbronn fitted steering, which had to be A Good Thing.
 Joseph Niépce (inventor of the Pyreolophore engine in 1806) uprated his hobby horse with an adjustable seating position and called it a velocipede—the name stuck.
 Mind you the French are still producing hobby horses for nippers which are marketed as Draisines so that name stuck too.

-OK, IT WAS PROBABLY no more than an artist’s fantasy, but stories persist that a draisine hobbyhorse fitted with some kind of steam turbine driving both wheels was demonstrated in the Luxembourg Gardens in Paris on 5 April.
+ACCORDING TO CONTEMPORARY newspapers a draisine hobbyhorse fitted with some kind of steam turbine driving both wheels was demonstrated in the Luxembourg Gardens in Paris on 5 April.
 And who could resist a vehicle called a Vocipedraisiavaporianna?

 ENGLAND FOLLOWED Germany and France into the bicycle age courtesy of London coachbuilder Denis Johnson who, like Joseph Niépce, built an improved version of the draisine which he called ‘the pedestrian’s curricle’.
-As well as an adjustable
+As well as an

-saddle Johnson incorporated an elbow rest.
+adjustable saddle Johnson incorporated an elbow rest.
 Still no brakes, let alone any form of suspension, but it had an elbow rest.
 Go figure.
 The curricle featured an elegantly curved wooden frame, allowing the use of larger wooden wheels.
 Several parts were made of metal, which allowed the vehicle to be lighter than the continental version.
 Thanks to Niépce it was formally referred to as a ‘velocipede’, but as Regency dandies started to hurtle about on them nicknames abounded, including dandy-horse, hobby-horse, pedestrian’s accelerator, swift walker and, possibly the most accurate description, boneshaker.
 Johnson made at least 320 velocipedes, opened riding schools in the Strand and Soho and introduced a dropped-frame ladies’ version.
 His son John Johnson toured England displaying the machines and giving riding lessons; destinations included Bristol, Bath, Manchester, Leeds, Birmingham and Liverpool.
 Despite all this energetic advertising the hobby-horse craze was over within a year.

 RUDOLH ACKERMANN, British agent for German carriage builder Georg Lankensperger, patented the carriage steering system that Lankensperger had designed the previous year.
 Ackerman (as it’s now spelt) steering’s geometric arrangement of linkages solves the problem of wheels on the inside and outside of a turn tending to trace out circles of different radii.
 It is relevant to our story as many early ‘passenger motor cycles’ were forecars with two wheels up front.
 In recent years this layout has made a minor comeback.